nabil-hassan/github-actions-sandbox-v2/README.md

 MY_ENV_VAR: ${{ vars.MY_ENV_VAR || 'DEFAULT' }}
 ```

+- Use `Matrixes` to repeat a job with different inputs e.g. OS and Node version and `Callable workflows` to reuse job logic

 # Getting started

 The key parts of getting started are understanding some basic concepts of YAML syntax and the building blocks of GitHub Actions.